 When I read so-called memoirs that simply go on and on complaining about every horrible thing ever done by the narcissistic, I often wonder where the rest of the story is that I’m missing.
 Oh I believe the author and I fully understand how a narc parent can make life super miserable for their child, but I just want to shout, “Where is your story friend?”
 The truth is I don’t enjoy the experience of reading such books as much as I enjoy those well written story memoirs that reveal actual character arcs and show us how the author herself is only human and struggles in life as well.
-Cause let’s face it, we’ve all got some fleas from our parents.
+Let’s face it, we’ve all got some fleas from our parents.
 None of us are perfect and growing up in a dysfunctional family will always leave some sort of a scar.

 On the flip side, as much as I want to believe the narcissistic parents portrayed in such books are all bad, experience tells me that most people–especially narcissists can have a very charming side.
 If you doubt this, read the book “The Sociopath at the Breakfast Table” by the Drs.
 Jane and Tim McGregor.
 Whether your narcissistic parent was in-your-face-controlling or behind-the-scenes-sneaky, they probably also had some positive attributes.